Equine Massage

 Hears owner's concerns + observations

-Listens to the horse: yes they communicate with Irene
+Listens to the horse: they communicate with Irene

 Treatment plan designed for best outcomes